When the same agent represents both sides

 The financial impact of dual representation is difficult

-they could have achieved with independent advice.
-But the
+what they would have known with independent advice.
+But

 Negotiation leverage is reduced when the buyer’s advisor